 t: 0116 241 8331 e: firstname.lastname@example.org

-The Association for Psychological Therapies is a leading provider of DBT training in the British Isles and elsewhere.
-We can bring any of the following DBT training courses to train a group of professionals in your own organisation for a fixed all-inclusive fee, no matter where you are, or you can attend as an individual.
+The Association for Psychological Therapies (APT) is a leading provider of DBT training in the British Isles and elsewhere.
+We can bring any of the following DBT training courses to train a group of professionals in your own organisation for a fixed all-inclusive fee, no matter where you are, or you can attend as an individual or via distance learning.
 All of the training is accredited by APT and delegates receive the relevant level of APT’s DBT accreditation depending on which course(s) they attend.

 Note: Providing training in DBT is a high level skill but no specific license is necessary to do so, so you may want to beware of any provider who says, for example, that they are 'the only licensed provider' or something similar.

 View courses Watch video

 The Association for Psychological Therapies (APT) provides the following training in Dialectical Behaviour Therapy (DBT) .

 A 3-day course.